George Floyd protests in Minneapolis–Saint Paul: Peaceful protests resume

 Protests in Minneapolis resumed Wednesday, May 27 at several locations throughout the city.
 At the location of Floyd's murder, protesters were led through prayer and a series of chants.
-By late morning, a group of protesters blocked the nearby intersection as they repeated, "Whose streets?
-Our streets."
+By late morning, a group of protesters blocked the nearby intersection.
 Some protesters left memorials by the Cup Foods store, while some spray painted the words "Justice for Floyd" and "Black Lives Matter" on the street surface.
 No police were present and the scene was described as peaceful.
-A protest occurred outside the Minneapolis home of Hennepin County Attorney Michael O. Freeman, the local official with jurisdiction to bring forth criminal charges against the police officers at the scene of Floyd's arrest and murder.
+A protest occurred outside the Minneapolis home of Hennepin County Attorney Michael O. Freeman.
 Throughout the day state and local officials discussed the possibility of deploying more state patrols and National Guard troops, but anticipated it would not be needed until Saturday, May 30 when larger protests were planned.
 However, state officials were unsure if Minneapolis city officials had a plan in place to deal with the civil unrest.